chloealbright/DevHiveMind/Architecture/MVC Pattern.md

 When strin matches route can be reasigned values but they are essential unassigned vairiable names to be references but not connected to anything

-### Be aware of Database table relationshapes when coding buisness logic

-**// only subs have crew in the context of a company

-but crew can be  but admin in other companies

-include anything not null-able in fixture

-certain companies dont have equipement or materals

-jjc has equip

-create runtime link from data struc to each data struc section

-need level of detail from project team to formulate business logic

-if you res send and dont add return after it will continue and run other lines of code in your function**